tnguyen9210/semi-supervised-learning-robustness-pytorch/README.md

 ## Models

-sl_base_v11: full supervised learning with all labeled train dataset
+sl_base: full supervised learning with all labeled train dataset

-ssl_base_v11: supervised learning with few labeled train dataset
+ssl_base: supervised learning with few labeled train dataset

-ssl_vat_v11: vat semi-supervised learning with few labeled dataset and unlabeled dataset
+ssl_vat: vat semi-supervised learning with few labeled dataset and unlabeled dataset

 Notes: the outer version is the version of generated dataset (e.g., sl_base_v11), the inner version is the version of model's architecture (e.g., sl_base_v11_cifar10)